Police searching for suspect in road rage murder in New Jersey

 The victim, Joseph Pirri, passed away eight days after the attack March 7 in Gloucester County.

-Police say the driver of the pickup truck sliced the father of two's face with a sharp instrument and took off.
+Police say the driver of the pickup truck slashed Pirri's face with a sharp instrument and took off.

 It is not clear what led up to the attack.

-Pirri ran to a nearby home for help and gave officers a detailed description of the suspect's vehicle before he died.
+Pirri , a father of two, ran to a nearby home for help and gave officers a detailed description of the suspect's vehicle before he died.

 ----------